Skip to main content

 Two different things connect your nodes, and it helps to keep them separate in your head:

 • Edges = order.
-An edge (the line you draw from one node to the next) decides when a node runs. start → A → B → end means run A, then B.
+An edge (the line you draw from one node to the next) decides when a node runs. start → A → B → end means run A, then B. Reading another node’s value counts toward that order too (see the note below), but the edge is what you should rely on.

 • Bindings = data.
 A binding decides what value feeds a node’s input port.
 You bind an input to one of these sources: